discord-jcord/Awaken/README.md

 ## Making Changes
 If you would check the `index.js` file, you would see that the code is obfuscated, meaning it will run but not readable.
 If you are willing to edit/contribute to it, kindly pm me on discord `Kevlar#0001` and agree with the License Statement i will give.
 Once agreed, i will send the deobfuscated file.
 Any illegal copy of the deobfuscated "software" or code will be punished.
+I will post pictures in the `/licenseignore`, meaning that every user in that image contains a copy of the Deobfuscated code and can ignore the Following Conditions:

+- Disclose source
+- Same license
+- State Changes ( You can still state changes if you want )

+They can also Modify the code itself and re-upload it as their own, but will require credits from the Original Creators.

 ## Need Help?
 Kindly join our [Support Server](https://discord.gg/JK8xDJQ/s)